Consumer Sentiment unchanged among Floridians in December

 The most drastic decline for seniors was their assessment of their personal financial situation now from a year ago which fell 10 points to 48.

-“Consumer confidence among Floridians has settled into a long-term pattern, oscillating between the upper 60s and low 70s,” McCarty said.
+“Consumer Sentiment among Floridians has settled into a long-term pattern, oscillating between the upper 60s and low 70s,” McCarty said.
 “Historically numbers this low would be consistent with recessionary levels.
 The recession of 2008-2009 changed that.
 Unlike past recessions where consumers led the recovery, this recovery is leaving a substantial proportion of the population behind.”